 @classmethod wraps a function so that, when accessed through the descriptor protocol, the first argument it receives is the class itself rather than an instance.
 The decorator replaces the function with a classmethod object, and that object implements __get__ — but not __set__.

 That makes @classmethod a non-data descriptor.
-The Python Data Model documentation is explicit on this point: Python methods — including those decorated with @staticmethod and @classmethod — are implemented as non-data descriptors, which is precisely what allows instances to define attributes that override them.
+The Python object model classifies standard methods — including @staticmethod and @classmethod — as non-data descriptors, which is precisely what allows instances to define attributes that override them.
 The pure Python equivalent of classmethod, as documented by Raymond Hettinger in the Descriptor HowTo Guide (opens in new window), shows exactly why:

 # Pure Python equivalent of classmethod